Translate

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5678929/

-Full post including replies here:
+Complete post with replies here:

 https://cmlsupport.org.uk/thread/13139/non-detectable-0000-and-potential-cure-cml#post-56873